Damascus Time: Release

 The movie seeks to shed light on the reality of Daesh and what the Western media is trying to hide from the world about them.

-Hatamikia, Homayunfar and Joseph Salameh, the Lebanese actor who is starring as Abu Omar al-Shishani in the film, attended the ceremony organized at the Kurosh Cineplex.
+Hatamikia, Homayunfar and Joseph Salameh, the Lebanese actor who stars as Abu Omar al-Shishani in the film, attended the ceremony organized at the Kurosh Cineplex.

 Awards

 At the 2018 Fajr International Film Festival, Ebrahim Hatamikia was co-awarded the Crystal Simorgh for best director.
 Mohammad-Ali Jafari, IRGC Chief-Commander, congratulated Hatamikia on receiving the Award.
 The movie won two other awards for Best Composer and Best Sound Effects, and holds the record of being nominated in eight categories.

 Reception

 Mohammad Javad Zarif, Iranian Minister of Foreign Affairs, and Iran's Quds force commander, Qasem Soleimani described the movie as a "masterpiece."

 Lead actor Hadi Hejazifar said that he was not satisfied with his performance in the movie.
 According to reports, the film is planned to premiere South Korea, Japan, Iraq, and Lebanon.